jamesgpearce/modernizr-server/README.md

 The small suffix script then serializes the results into a concise cookie, which is set on the client using Javascript.
 It then refreshes the page immediately.

-This second time the PHP script is executed, the modernizr-server.php takes the cookie and instantiates the server-side `$modernizr` object with its contents.
+This second time the PHP script is executed, the library takes the cookie and instantiates the server-side `$modernizr` object with its contents.
 If possible, this is placed in the PHP `$_SESSION` so that it can be quickly accessed in subsequent requests.